-And as progress would liberate people more and more from employment, the dividend would take a larger part in their purchasing power.
-The dividend would allow everybody to enjoy the fruits of progress.
-This would be considering all citizens as shareholders, being entitled to a share of the abundant production resulting from progress — which is a common capital — and no longer resulting from individual labour, which is rewarded by wages and salaries.
+And the more progress would free people from employment, the greater the part of the dividend to total purchasing power.
+The dividend would allow everyone to enjoy the fruits of progress.
+All citizens would be considered as shareholders, being entitled to a share of the abundant production resulting from progress — which is a common capital — and no longer resulting from individual labour, which is rewarded by wages and salaries.

-It would put an end to the perpetual worries about the future, in a country where one is certain that goods will be as abundant tomorrow as they are today.
+It would also put an end to the perpetual worries about the next day, in a country where one is certain that goods will be as abundant tomorrow as they are today.
 What a relief in the lives of individuals and families!

 |Previous chapter - A Corrupted Monetary System||Next chapter - Should Money Claim Interest?|